Soares/simplifience.com/post/intro/decontriving.md

 scripts:
 - '@raphael/unroll'
 ---
-Perhaps the most famous @post[contrive]intro/contrives is $\pi$, the number of radius lengths in half a turn around a circle.
+Perhaps the most famous @post[contrive]intro/contrives in the realm of mathematics is $\pi$, the number of radius lengths in half a turn around a circle.

 <div class="unroll" data-counter="on" data-pistop="on"></div>

-$\pi$ alone, while relatively harmless, makes it harder to see the truth in any formula involving circles.
-Every time you want to describe a turn you have to add an extra factor of two. $2\pi$ radians is a full turn. $\frac{\pi}{2}$ radians is a quarter turn, not a half turn.
-Calculations with radians become ever-so-slightly confused.
+Walking $\pi$ radius lengths only takes you halfway around.
+Turning $\frac{\pi}{2}$ radians only takes you a quarter of the way around. $\pi$ is only half the period of a harmonic oscillator.
+It's half the circle constant.

+Why on earth would we have a special name for *half* the circumference?
+It's like having a special symbol $h$ for $\frac{1}{2}$ and referring to the number one as $h + h$.

+Anywhere you're talking about *radians* around a *circumference*, the ratio you're looking for is *radius : circumference*.
+That much should be self evident.
+And yet, the ancients took the ratio *diameter : circumference*, and now we're stuck with $\pi$.

+*There are times when $\pi$ is useful*: but when you're discussing circles, and you describe circles by their radius, $\pi$ is not the ratio you're looking for.

 I mention $\pi$ because it is a [hotly contested](http://tauday.com/tau-manifesto){:target="\_blank"} contrive with [popular support](http://www.youtube.com/watch?v=jG7vhMMXagQ){:target="\_blank"}.
-Yet even poor contrived $\pi$ has its advocates.
+Yet even poor $\pi$ has its advocates.
+Perhaps you yourself are not convinced that $\pi$ is wrong.
+Perhaps you think it's @post[good enough]intro/good-enough.

 The other contrives lurking in your brain are far less visible than $\pi$.
-Many hardly seem to matter when considered individually.
+Most hardly seem to matter when considered individually.
+And yet, all together, these contrives build up an aura of fear and mystery around the subjects they inhabit, an aura clearly seen in the presence of Quantum Physics and General Relativity.

-Most contrives cannot be attacked head-on.
-They are familiar and safe and everyone knows what they mean, even if they hide deeper knowledge.
-When arguing against a contrive the burden of proof is placed upon the challenger.
-You fight an uphill battle.
-The contrive is safe and comfortable.
-Everyone's so used to it that they hardly notice their own efforts to route around the damage.
-You face the inertia of an entire culture.
-You're ravaged by a bias in favor of the status quo.
+Contrives cannot be attacked head-on.
+Too many people will jump to their @post[defence]reality/status-quo-defence.
+Contrives are familiar.
+They are safe.
+Everyone knows what they mean, even if they hide a deeper knowledge.
+Contrives have the inertia of an entire culture.
+Everyone's so used to their contrives that they hardly notice when their brain routes around the damage.

-Simplifience takes a different approach: we don't mention contrives.
+Simplifience takes a different approach: we simply don't mention contrives.
 We don't give them the power they're used to.
 We ignore them.

 We do the math and science in the simplest form.
 We discard the historical cruft.
+We start from scratch and make our own words.
+We draw our own boundaries.

+Simplifience is here to protect you from contrives, to build up your intuition before you can be confused by the @post[archaic notation]math/archaic and @post[shattered worldviews]science/wrong-first.

-Once you've built up a solid intuition for the subject, once you really understand what's going on, it doesn't matter what notation you use.
+Once you gain a deep intuition for math and science, the contrives will no longer be able to hurt you.
+Once you attain understanding it doesn't matter what notation you use.
+You'll be more than ready to enter the insanity of the mainstream.

+All simplifience has to do is shield you from the contrives until then.